 AMD FreeSync is supported over the two HDMI ports on the monitor.

-This technology allows the monitor to change its refresh rate according to GPU’s frame rates as long as your FPS (Frames Per Second) rate is between 48 and 75.
+This technology allows the monitor to change its refresh rate according to GPU’s frame rates as long as your FPS (Frames Per Second) is between 48 and 75.

 Within this variable refresh rate range, FreeSync will eliminate all screen tearing and stuttering.
-Below 48FPS, it stops working until your FPS rate recovers.
+Below 48FPS, it stops working until your FPS recovers.
 You will also need a compatible AMD GPU.

 Other features include pre-calibrated picture presets (Movie, FPS, RTS, ECO, Standard, and User) and the standard image adjustment tools such as contrast, brightness, sharpness, and color temperature.